CorfuDB/CorfuDB/docs/NODE_FORMAT.md

 Node IDs consist of the following components:

 - ``<protocol>``: The protocol that used by the node.
 Currently, only ``tcp`` is supported.
 - ``<host-name>``: The host name the node can be reached at.
-This can be a DNS name, an IPv4 address or an IPv6 address.
+This can be a DNS name, an IPv4 address or an IPv6 anress.
 If an IPv6 address is provided, it must be delimited by brackets (``[<ipv6-host-name>]``).
 - ``<port>``: The port the node is providing the Corfu service on.
 - ``<id>``: A 128-bit unique identifier for the node.
-This parameter is optional, andd if not provided, the identifier will not be checked at connection time.
+This parameter is optional, and if not provided, the identifier will not be checked at connection time.
 - ``<options>``: A list of options required when connecting to the node, in ``<option-name>=<option-value>`` format.
 Used for settings such as TLS.